Berkeley-MDes/tdf-fa24-yule-cal/README.md

 [TDF Project 2 Keeper](https://www.youtube.com/watch?v=z6CSoZwMAkM)

-The details of the process

-This project involves the Photon 2 microcontroller, an MPU6050 sensor, and a DRV2605 motor to detect posture deviations and provide real-time feedback.
-It uses:
+This project enhances a posture monitoring system built with the Photon 2 microcontroller by incorporating multi-level feedback using LED color changes and vibration intensity.
+The system uses an MPU6050 motion sensor to track deviations from a calibrated baseline posture and provides feedback based on the severity of the deviation.

+Features
+1. Calibration:
+- A calibration button defines the current posture as the standard baseline using accelerometer and gyroscope data.

+2. Deviation Monitoring:
+- The system continuously monitors posture and compares it to the baseline.
+- Deviations are classified into three levels: mild, moderate, and severe.

+3. Multi-Level Feedback:
+- LED Indicators:

+No deviation: No LED output (system is idle).
+Mild deviation: Yellow LED.
+Moderate deviation: Orange LED.
+Severe deviation: Red LED.

+- Vibration Feedback:

+Mild deviation: Light vibration.
+Moderate deviation: Medium vibration.
+Severe deviation: Strong vibration.

+4. Power Control:
-- A power button to toggle the system ON/OFF.
+- A power button toggles the system ON/OFF.
-- A calibration button to define a baseline for posture monitoring.
-- Vibration feedback via the DRV2605 motor when deviations exceed a threshold.

 **1. Initialization**
-Purpose:
-Set up the MPU6050 sensor, DRV2605 motor, and button pins.
-Ensure all components are ready for operation.
+- Set up the MPU6050 sensor, DRV2605 motor, and RGB LED pins.
+Configure the power and calibration buttons.

 ```
 #include <Wire.h>